-Stronger measures against whisleblowers will not be be not in the public interest.
+This Bill is not in the public interest.
 The public is demanding more transparency in the animal industries, not less.

 Whistleblowers and rescuers pose no threat

 When whistleblowers and rescuers enter an animal agriculture facility, their target is the sheds and pens holding farmed animals.
 They are not interested in the homes of the owners or workers, which in any case are usually far from where the animals are kept.
 Their goal is to document and expose the conditions of the animals, not to threaten those who work in the facilities.